Me

 In 2019, I started my doctoral research in the Cryptology & Privacy group at ISEC.
 Under the supervision of Christian Rechberger I researched symmetric cryptography, in particular, the design and analysis of arithmetization-friendly cryptographic primitives.
 I graduated with Highest Honors sub auspiciis praesidentis rei publicae as PhD in 2023.

-For a detailed list of my peer-reviewed scientific publications, please see the Digital Bibliography and Library Project, a standard reference and tracker for publications in the field of computer science.
+For a detailed list of my peer-reviewed scientific publications, please see the dblp, a standard reference and tracker for publications in the field of computer science.

 2017 - 2019